-It is not everyday that you are walking the streets of London and a group of marketing people are handing out Pick Up bars.
-I had just walked out of the Shakespeare Globe Theatre when I walked passed a few young people handing out some of these chocolate cookie bars.
-I am not sure why, I am sure they mentioned it, I was just happy to have a little snack for later.
+It is not everyday that you are walking the streets of London, and a group of marketing people are handing out Pick Up bars.
+I had just come out of the Shakespeare Globe Theatre when I walked passed a few young people handing out some of these chocolate cookie bars.
+I am not sure why, I am sure they mentioned it though.
+I was just happy to have a little snack for later.

 Fish and Chips at Geales

-On my visit to Geales, I ordered a bubbly prosecco to start, the white fish soup and the fish (cod) and chips.
-Everything came out on a timely manner, I did not feel rushed and I took my time feasting on crispy battered fish and chips.
+On my visit to Geales, I ordered a bubbly prosecco to start, then the white fish soup, and the fish (cod) and chips.
+Everything came out in a timely manner, I did not feel rushed, and I took my time feasting on crispy battered fish and chips.
 The fish soup was excellent, it was a creamy broth with plenty of tender bits of white fish.
-I enjoyed everything about Geales from the historic atmosphere, the wonderful service and the delicious food.
+I enjoyed everything about Geales from the historic atmosphere, the wonderful service, and the delicious food.
 This place definitely has my love.

 There are numerous places in England to try Indian food, so google or yelp your closest location.
-In London, I do recommend Dishooms, Salt and Pepper, as well as Tandoor Chop House.
+In London, I do recommend Dishooms, Salt an Tandoor Chop House.
 I believe their Indian food is better than what was offered in America up to a few years ago.
 We are slowly catching up, thank goodness.

 A Drink at The Red Lion

 The Red Lion is no ordinary pub.
 This historic drinking establishment located at 2 Duke of York, Mayfair, London is one of London’s rare examples of original ornate Victoriana at its finest.
-The Red Lion was opened in 1788, but the one you see today was constructed in 1821 and it survived the Blitz completely intact.
+The Red Lion was opened in 1788, but the one you see today was constructed in 1821.
+It also survived the Blitz completely intact.
 Miracles do happen!

 For more information, please visit – The Red Lion Mayfair